 So obviously feta is one of the cheeses that goes into this pie but also ricotta and Parmesan.
 These are replacements for Greek cheeses you can't easily find outside of Greece.

 I used store bought filo dough here, but you can also make you own!
-Click over here for the recipe.
+Click here for the recipe.

 - 1 packet of filo dough with about 10 sheets